-However, despite the successes of the sector, recent trends are not so positive, with growth in the sector having stagnated since 2011.
+Despite the successes of the sector, recent trends are not so positive, with employment and value added growth in the sector having stagnated since 2011.
 This may be a result of increasing competition from other parts of the globe including the US and China (Görlach et al, 2014).
 A further driver has been a slump in domestic investments in renewable energy.
-In 2013, EU investment in renewables reduced by 44% compared with the previous year as a result of uncertainty in the future of support mechanisms and lower investment capacity in some EU countries (UNEP, 2014) (see the Share of Renewable Energy briefing).
+In 2015, EU investment in renewables reduced by 21% compared with the previous year as a result of ongoing uncertainty on the future of support mechanisms and lower investment capacity in some EU countries (UNEP, 2016) (see the Share of Renewable Energy briefing).
+The 2020 outlook of the sector in terms of an increased contribution to the EU’s employment and economy is therefore uncertain.

 Outlook beyond 2020

-The environmental goods and services sector (EGSS) will be a key element of the low carbon growth envisaged in the long term vision of the 7th EAP.
-The increased policy focus on energy efficiency, the extension of the targets for renewable energy and the new targets for waste recycling under the Circular Economy Package all suggest that the growth in EGSS employment and output may be sustained.
+The EGSS is needed in order to achieve growth which is both low carbon and decoupled from resource use, as per the long term vision of the 7th EAP.
+There are clear signs of a strengthening policy focus extending beyond 2020 on energy efficiency, such as the extension of the targets for renewable energy and the new targets for waste recycling under the Circular Economy Package.
+These signs suggest that there could be growth in EGSS employment and output beyond 2020.

-Changes in the policy framework at Member State level, however, can jeopardise this situation in those Member States as it risks reducing demand for the EGSS.
-Moreover, there is increasing global competition in parts of the EGSS, for example in the manufacture of photovoltaic panels.
-If the EGSS is to retain its pattern of growth the associated eco-industies in the EU will need to retain their global competitiveness.
-This can be assisted through ambitious EU and Member States renewable energy and green growth policy but also via more direct assistance.
+Changes in the policy framework, such as reductions in the subsidies provided to support electricity from renewable source at Member State level can jeopardise this situation in those Member States, as these changes risk reducing demand for the EGSS.
+There is also increasing global competition in parts of the EGSS, with the prime example of this being in the manufacture of photovoltaic panels.
+If the EGSS is to continue growing the associated eco-industries in the EU will need to retain their global competitiveness.
+This could be assisted through ambitious EU and Member States renewable energy and green growth policy but also via more direct assistance such as investment support schemes which provide investors with a high degree of investment certainty.

-Many of the most successful government interventions have been investment support schemes, which provided investors with a high degree of investment certainty.
-Especially in difficult economic times, governments can induce significant private investment in the eco-industries by providing the certainty that investors cannot get elsewhere (Görlach et al, 2014).

 Footnotes and references

+EC, 2010.
+COM(2010)2020: Communication from the Commission.
+Europe 2020, A strategy for smart, sustainable and inclusive growth

 EC, 2012.
 COM(2012)173: COMMUNICATION FROM THE COMMISSION TO THE EUROPEAN PARLIAMENT, THE COUNCIL, THE EUROPEAN ECONOMIC AND SOCIAL COMMITTEE AND THE COMMITTEE OF THE REGIONS Towards a job-rich recovery

 EC, 2015.
 The Environmental Goods Agreement (EGA): Liberalising trade in environmental goods and services.
 European Commission Press Release, 8th September 2015.
 Brussels. http://trade.ec.europa.eu/doclib/press/index.cfm?id=1116